PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 $ docker images
 ```

 We can now see a fresh container image `mymongo` in the docker image list.
-This technique has can be useful.
+This technique can be useful.
 For example creating a database container with pre-populated test data for sharing amongst a development team.

 #### Cleaning up containers